wangziqi2013/wangziqi2013.github.io/_posts/2021-10-08-serverless-in-the-wild.markdown

 Existing serverless platforms address the cold start issue with function keep-alive.
-Instead of shutting down a container process right after the function completes, the environment will be kept in the main memory of the worker node for a while, such that if the same function is requested, the same container can be reused to handle the function, which eliminates the cold start latency.
+Instead of shutting down a container process right after the function completes, the environment will be kept in the main memory of the worker node for a fixed amount of time (typically tens of minutes), such that if the same function is requested, the same container can be reused to handle the function, which eliminates the cold start latency.
+The paper argues that, however, such practice is sub-optimal for two reasons.
+First, these warm container processes continue to consume memory but does not do any useful work, which wastes system resources.
+Second, users are also aware of the simple caching mechanism, and will attempt to monopolize the container process by deliberately sending dummy "heartbeat" requests periodically, further exacerbating the resource waste.